 Helen entered the 2012 Olympics with an unbeaten record in the World Cup series, winning all three meets, and the hopes of a nation on her shoulders.
 The pair cruised through the heats and lined up for the final the favoured crew.
 With a spectacular demonstration of power and determination Helen and Heather pulled clear of the field and maintained their lead to the line, winning Team GB's first Gold of the London Games and a first ever Olympic Gold Medal for British women's rowing.

-2012 then concluded in spectacular style for Helen as she was not only crowned the Superstars Champion for 2012 after convincingly sweeping aside all challengers, she also received an MBE after her Olympic success and shows no signs in slowing down en route to Rio 2016.
+2012 then concluded in spectacular style for Helen as she was not only crowned the Superstars Champion for 2012 after convincingly sweeping aside all challengers, she also received an MBE after her Olympic success and her outstanding women’s pair partnership with Heather Stanning thrived under the guidance of coach Robin Williams when they became the first British female rowers to successfully defend an Olympic title, winning gold at Rio 2016.